 I retain your personal data while you remain a client unless you ask me to delete it.
-My Retention and Disposal Policy (copy available on request) details how long I hold data for and how I dispose of it when it no longer needs to be held.
 I will delete or anonymise your information at your request unless:

 - There is an unresolved issue, such as a claim or dispute; - I am legally required to; or - There are overriding legitimate business interests to do so.